Pennsylvania Memory Care Facilities

 For example, one would expect to spend nearly $6,000 per month in New Jersey or Connecticut for memory care.
 On the other hand, Pennsylvania is almost $1,000 less per month, which equals savings of $12,000 or more per year.
 As a result, dementia care homes in Pennsylvania feature the same excellent healthcare and reputable skilled dementia care staff as other parts of the northeast, yet at far lower monthly rates.

 Pennsylvania Alzheimer's care facilities can get even lower than the statewide median, as some dementia care homes have prices starting at $100 per day, with a few more in the $120 to $150 price range.
-The table below details average memory care costs in Pennsylvania, based on actual facility prices:
+The table below details average memory care costs in Pennsylvania, based on estimated facility prices:

 City: